Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/gradnet/plot_6kw_pmsyrm_gn_fvc_meas.rst

 ===============================================

 This example simulates flux-vector control (FVC) of a 5.6-kW PM synchronous reluctance machine (Baldor ECS101M0H7EF4) drive.
-GradNet saturation models, trained on the measured dataset without spatial harmonics, are used.
+GradNet models trained on measured data without spatial harmonics are used for both the machine model and the control system.

 ..
 GENERATED FROM PYTHON SOURCE LINES 12-20